doubledekr/SharpSendvNext/replit.md

 ### Frontend

-The frontend is a React 18 SPA using TypeScript, Wouter for routing, Vite for building, Radix UI with shadcn/ui for components, and Tailwind CSS for styling.
-State management uses TanStack Query, and forms use React Hook Form with Zod validation.
+The frontend is a React 18 SPA built with TypeScript, using Wouter for routing, Vite for bundling, Radix UI with shadcn/ui for components, and Tailwind CSS for styling.
+State management is handled by TanStack Query, and forms utilize React Hook Form with Zod validation.

 ### Backend

 The backend is a Node.js Express.js REST API, written in TypeScript.
-It utilizes Drizzle ORM with PostgreSQL for type-safe database operations and includes custom middleware for logging and error handling.
-Key backend services include the Smart Pixel Engine, Segmentation Engine, and Intelligence Loop for AI-powered features.
+It employs Drizzle ORM with PostgreSQL for type-safe database operations and includes custom middleware for logging and error handling.
+Core backend services encompass the Smart Pixel Engine, Segmentation Engine, and Intelligence Loop, facilitating AI-powered features.

 ### Data Storage

-PostgreSQL, hosted on Neon Database, is the primary data store.
-Drizzle ORM handles database interactions and migrations, with Zod schemas for validation and type generation.
+PostgreSQL, hosted on Neon Database, serves as the primary data store.
+Drizzle ORM manages database interactions and migrations, with Zod schemas used for validation and type generation.

 ### Data Architecture

-The platform integrates data from its proprietary pixel tracking system (tracking opens, clicks, page visits, purchases, device/location data), email platform APIs (subscriber counts, metrics), and payment system integrations (transaction data, revenue attribution).
-Core data models include Users, Subscribers, Campaigns, A/B Tests, Email Integrations, and Analytics.
+The platform integrates data from its proprietary pixel tracking system (opens, clicks, page visits, device/location), email platform APIs (subscriber counts, metrics), and payment system integrations (transaction data, revenue attribution).
+Key data models include Users, Subscribers, Campaigns, A/B Tests, Email Integrations, and Analytics.
 SharpSend Intelligence models capture pixel events, behavioral predictions, segment definitions, and mappings.

 ### Authentication and Authorization